iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 The question of how neural networks learn is a very active domain of research with many different paths of investigation.
 Its main goal is to lay a mathematical foundation for deep learning and for that goal, shallow neural networks act as a stepping stone for studying deeper and more complex networks.

 For networks with a hidden layer of infinite width, it is proven that gradient descent converges to one of the global minima<d-cite key="allen-zhuConvergenceTheoryDeep2019b"></d-cite><d-cite key="duGradientDescentProvably2018"></d-cite><d-cite key="jacotNeuralTangentKernel2018"></d-cite> under the _NTK regime_, or by studying Wasserstein gradient flows<d-cite key="chizatGlobalConvergenceGradient2018a"></d-cite>. <a href="https://rajatvd.github.io/NTK/">Studying the NTK</a> amounts to studying the first-order Taylor expansion of the network, treating the network as a linear regression over a feature map.
 This approximation is accurate if the neurons are initialized at a large scale, large enough that neurons do not move far from their initialization.
 This is also called the _lazy regime_ <d-cite key="chizatLazyTrainingDifferentiable2019"></d-cite>, in contrast with the _feature learning regime_ where neurons align themselves to a finite amount of directions.
-The behavior is thus mostly convex, while it is noticeable,  we are also interested here in a feature-learning regime with small initialization where we can observe actual non-convex behavior such as neuron alignment, incremental learning<d-cite key="berthierIncrementalLearningDiagonal2023"></d-cite> and saddle to saddle dynamic<d-cite key="boursierGradientFlowDynamics2022d"></d-cite>.
+The behavior is thus mostly convex.
+While it is noticeable,  we are also interested here in a feature-learning regime with small initialization where we can observe actual non-convex behavior such as neuron alignment, incremental learning<d-cite key="berthierIncrementalLearningDiagonal2023"></d-cite> and saddle to saddle dynamic<d-cite key="boursierGradientFlowDynamics2022d"></d-cite>.

 Studying the loss landscape reveals that shallow networks with more neurons than data points always have a non-increasing path to a global minimum<d-cite key="sharifnassabBoundsOverParameterizationGuaranteed2019"></d-cite>.
 This is a favorable property for (stochastic) gradient convergence.
 In '_The Hidden Convex Optimization Landscape of Regularized Two-Layer ReLU Networks_'<d-cite key="wangHiddenConvexOptimization2021"></d-cite><d-cite key="pilanciNeuralNetworksAre2020"></d-cite>, the authors extend those results by adding the famous weight decay regularization.

+Regularization is important as it should let us influence which local minimum we will reach with gradient descent, usually to favor a simpler solution.
 Even if no explicit regularization is used, it is known that there is an implicit bias of gradient descent for linear activations, and more recently for ReLU networks<d-cite key="wangConvexGeometryBackpropagation2021"></d-cite> using the convex reformulation.

 Other convex approaches are limited to an infinite amount of neurons, or to optimization in neuron-by-neuron fashion <d-cite key="bachBreakingCurseDimensionality2017"></d-cite> which requires solving many non-convex problems.
 The setting studied here allows for any number of neurons.